Email from First Unitarian Church of Toledo

 Board meetings are generally held each month with the Bylaws requiring a minimum of meetings six times per year.
 The board may meet in executive session only to discuss personnel matters, to receive legal advice, or to discuss matters requiring confidentiality.
 Board Minutes once board approved are available to the Members upon written request.

-2025 schedule: Feb 25, Mar 25, Apr 22, May 27, Jun 24, Jul 22, Aug 26, Sep 23
+2025 schedule: Jun 24, Jul 22, Aug 26, Sep 23

 ABOUT THE FYI